 Seems we get another batch of Eevee evolutions in Gen 4 covering Grass and Ice types respectively.
 I personally like Leafeon’s design much more than Glaceon (but I feel like the latter looks mad basic for some reason).
 Though what’s odd about the two is the way to get them.
 You have to go to a Moss Rock or an Icy Rock (which are placed in different places in Sinnoh, Unova, Kalos, and ORAS Hoenn).
 Overall. not bad and great additions to a growing evolutionary lineup.

 However in Gen 8, the way to get Leafeon and/or Glaceon is changed up slightly by going back to the basic stones (the Leaf or Ice Stone)

 Even Gligar gets an evolution with Gliscor (which you can get by leveling in the night while holding the Razor Fang).
 I remember him mostly because Ash has one in the Anime.
+Though from Gen 2, I was happy that Gligar got this evolution, making it even better in battles with its Ground/Flying mix.
 Very cool Pokemon for sure and has the cool looks going on!

 Talk about a Pokemon that is so mundane to obtain.
 I mean you already have to trade it over once to get Porygon2 while it’s holding an item, but doing it again for Porygon-Z is just adding salt to the wound.
 It’s kind of goofy looking with its eyes and the triangular body too.
 I liked Porygon2’s duck look, but I’m not sure where GameFreak was wanting to take this design.